Roger Clarke's Web-Site

 The purpose of the new artefact is to provide a basis whereby an organisation can ensure that problems arising during the data analytics process can be detected, and detected early.
 This enables appropriate measures to be put in place in order to address those problems.
 Two categories of process element need to be added to the conventional model described earlier: evaluation steps, and selection constructs that, under appropriate circumstances, loop the flow back to an earlier phase.

 Awareness of risks is a crucial pre-condition for effective risk management, and hence there is a need for evaluation of both data and decision processes against quality standards.
 Cai & Zhu (2015), for example, includes an outline of a data quality assessment process.
-Those authors, Koronios et al. (2014) and the KDD movement (Fayyad et al. 1996, Han et al. 2011) recognise that, where data or processes fall short of reasonable standards, process loops back to earlier phases are necessary.
-Elragal & Klischewski (2017) discuss epistemological challenges in data analytics and the need to understand model assumptions and for results to be assessed.
+A few authors, such as Koronios et al. (2014), expressly include one or more evaluation elements, and feedback or feedforward from those elements.
+In the Knowledge Discovery in Databases (KDD) community, a 'knowledge discovery process' has been proposed that recognises the need for loops back to earlier phases where data or processes fall short of reasonable standards (Fayyad et al. 1996, Han et al. 2011).
+Elragal & Klischewski (2017) discuss epistemological challenges in data analytics, the importance of understanding model assumptions, and the need for results to be assessed.

 Appropriate locations need to be identified at which each test can be applied.
 Established techniques of quality assurance (QA), risk assessment (RA) and risk management (RM) can be brought to bear, including requirements elicitation, interviews with executive, managerial, supervisory and operational staff, and review of the data.
 Similarly, the conventional classification of risk management strategies can be applied, distinguishing proactive strategies (avoidance, deterrence, prevention, redundancy), reactive strategies (detection, reduction/mitigation, recovery, insurance) and non-reactive strategies (self-insurance, graceful degradation, graceless degradation).